kevind992/ChatBot_Web_Application/README.md

     https://git-scm.com/

 Once both has been installed you are ready for Eliza!
 Open your CMD again and navigate to where you would like to clone the Eliza repository.
-To clone enter:
+To clone the repository enter:
 ```sh
     $ git clone https://github.com/kevind992/ChatBot_Web_Application.git
 ```